Corn Kings and One-Horse Thieves

 Sidebar: Apologies for old insults to the land

 The 1977 Surface Mining Control and Reclamation Act (SMCRA) seeks not only to protect land against future mining abuses but also to make amends for past abuses.
 Title IV of the act provides for funding the reclamation of the nation's estimated one million acres wrecked by abandoned deep and surface mines; the work is to be performed by states according to plans approved by the U.S. Office of Surface Mining.

 The state agency responsible for the rescue effort in Illinois is the Abandoned Mined Land Reclamation Council (AMLRC), chaired by Lt.
 Gov. Dave O'Neal.
-Funds for the permanent program will come from reclamation fees levied by the federal government on present mining operations at a rate of 15c per ton for deep mining and 35c per ton for strip mining.
-A state is eligible to receive half the money collected within its borders; Illinois' share since collections began three years ago comes to at least $13 million.
+Funds for the permanent program will come from reclamation fees levied by the federal government on present mining operations at a rate of 15 cents per ton of coal recovered by deep mining and 35 cents per ton for strip mined coal.
+A state is eligible to receive half the money collected within its borders; Illinois's share since collections began three years ago comes to at least $13 million.

 As is the case with the other provisions of the SMCRA in Illinois, the abandoned mines reclamation provisions are being enforced on an interim basis until the state's permanent program is approved.
 Under the terms of the SMCRA's interim program, the federal government has spent roughly $150,000 solving "emergency" situations at seven sites (such as a methane gas leak last fall from an old deep mine near Eldorado in Saline County).
 Another $1 million is being spent through cooperative agreements with the AMLRC to remedy between 25 and 30 "extremely dangerous" sites.